rxue/learning-dirary/books/programming/jvm/java/ee/7/java-ee-7-essentials/README.md

 label: `1Z0-900`

 # Chapter 9.
 Contexts and Dependency Injection
+## Discovery of Beans
+*implicit bean archive* : a *bean archive* that does not contain `beans.xml` but contains one or more bean classes with a bean-defining annotation, or one or more *session beans*

 ## Events
 NOTE! `@Observes` is allowed to be annotated merely to the method parameter.
 Refer to the API documentation: https://docs.oracle.com/javaee/6/api/javax/enterprise/event/Observes.html